Do Mouthguards Help With Snoring? Are They Effective? Plus 3 Alternatives

 What Types of Mouthguards Help Prevent Snoring?

-Mouthguards come in various different designs that help to manipulate the position of the jaw, tongue, or both to reduce snoring.
+Mouthguards come in various different designs that help to manipulate the position of the jaw, protect your tongue from biting, or both to reduce snoring.Β

 Before diving into the different mouthguard designs, distinguishing between custom-fit vs. over-the-counter (OTC) mouthguards is important.